Hoverbear/rust-education-paper/paper.md

 use std::marker::Send;
 ```

 Other, more fearless forms of concurrency such as **sharing stack frames** is even encouraged by these models.
-This is done via a scoped thread model, and is currently considered unstable (requiring a `feature` flag) by Rust because the programmer is able to leak memory if the `JoinGuard` is treated incorrectly.
+This is done via a scoped thread model.

 ```rust
 #![feature(scoped)]